-AHAM is an organization that verifies the testing results of home appliances & carry out lab testing for appliance manufacturers.
+The AHAM is an organization that verifies the testing results of home appliances & carry out lab testing for appliance manufacturers.
 This is voluntary as it’s not required by law.

 In simple terms, it’s a rating used to help you know before buying an air purifier’s effectiveness.
-The rating numbers mean “higher is better” as they’re lab tested using a series of test to find out their air cleaning effectiveness.
+The rating numbers mean “higher is better” as they’re lab tested using a series of tests to find out their air cleaning effectiveness.